Cremorne, New South Wales

-Cremorne is a suburb on the Lower North Shore of Sydney, New South Wales, Australia, located 6 kilometres north-east of the Sydney central business district, in the local government area of North Sydney Council.
+Cremorne is a suburb on the Lower North Shore of Sydney, New South Wales, Australia, located six kilometres north-east of the Sydney central business district, in the local government area of North Sydney Council.

 Cremorne Junction is a locality within the suburb.
 Immediately adjacent to the suburb, to the south, is the small residential suburb of Cremorne Point.
 Cremorne is situated between Mosman and Neutral Bay.

 History

 Aboriginal culture

-Prior to the arrival of the First Fleet, the area in which Cremorne is situated was inhabited by the Cam-mer-ray-gal group of the Ku-ring-gai Aboriginal nation.
+Prior to the arrival of the First Fleet, the area in which Cremorne is situated was inhabited by the Cammeraygal group of the Kuringgai Aboriginal nation.
 The group, which inhabited the north shore of Port Jackson, was one of the largest in the Sydney area.

 European settlement

 Cremorne was named after the Cremorne Gardens in London, a popular pleasure ground in England, which derived its name from the Old Irish words Crích Mugdornd (modern Irish: Críoch Mhúrn), meaning 'boundary' or 'chieftain' of Mugdornd.
 Cremorne, the Anglicisation of the Gaelic name Críoch Mhúrn, roughly meaning the 'Bounds of Mourne', was a barony in County Monaghan from which an Irish peer, The 1st Viscount Cremorne, took his title.
 Lord Cremorne gave his name to his London residence in what became the Cremorne Gardens.
 Other sources claim that rather than referring to a Chieftain, it refers to the territorial area of an ancient tribal group in County Monaghan.
 The Cremorne Gardens, Sydney, were established on the peninsula leading to Robertson Point in 1856, following the Cremorne Gardens, Melbourne, in 1853, just two of many such developments throughout Australia from the mid-nineteenth to early twentieth century.
 Although the Gardens closed in 1862, they gave their name both to the suburb at their location at Cremorne Point and to the suburb of Cremorne itself to the north.